zokhcat/bwdm/README.md

 `file` or `f`: log the packet data into a file

+`dst-port` or `p`: Sniff packets from a specific port

 ## Future Todos:

 - [x] Packet Filtering such for specific IP address
 - [x] Log the packet capture into a file
-- [ ] Advanced Filtering like port filtering and protocol filtering
+- [x] Advanced Filtering like port filtering and protocol filtering
 - [ ] Packet Inspection Mode
 - [ ] Configurable capture duration(Maybe)